jsedano/jsedano.github.io/_posts/2020-12-22-trying-out-localstack-with-junit5.markdown

 brew cask install virtualbox
 {% endhighlight %}

-That is all the stuff we need to install, then we need to create the  virtual machine with `virtual box` which will be running `docker`.
+That is all the stuff we need to install, then we need to create the  virtual machine with `virtualbox` which will be running `docker`.

 {% highlight shell %}
 docker-machine create --driver virtualbox default